zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-04_en-US_COMPUTING_SPINOFFS.md

 ### 17.1 Summary

-The Topological Coherence Shield represents a potential paradigm shift in quantum computing—from fighting temperature to engineering topology.
+The Topological Coherence Shield represents a potential paradigm shift in quantum computing, from fighting temperature to engineering topology.

 | Aspect | Current Approach | RTM Approach |
 |--------|-----------------|--------------|